-In January of 2017, residents of the Garden Hill Neighborhood Association petitioned the Parking Commission to expand the NZ program to their neighborhood.
-In March, Councilman Volan updated the Commission with information from the Chief of Police regarding staff requirements along with a commitment to increase enforcement during Little 500, and in general.
-Councilman Volan has continued discussions with the neighborhood association and BPD and will present a draft ordinance creating Zone 12 tailored to the specific enforcement needs of Garden Hill residents.
+In January, residents of the Garden Hill Neighborhood Association petitioned the Parking Commission to expand the NZ program to their neighborhood.
+In April, Councilmember Volan updated the Commission with information from the Chief of Police regarding staff requirements along with a commitment to increase enforcement during Little 500.
+In general.
+Councilmember Volan has continued discussions with Garden Hill and BPD to develop a Zone 12 tailored to the specific enforcement needs of the neighborhood.
 Cm.
-Volan has written a draft ordinance which he plans to introduce to the Common Council on June 14.
-An ordinance and memo authored by Cm.
-Volan is attached to the packet.
+Volan has written a draft ordinance which he plans to introduce to the City Council in August.
+The ordinance and memo is attached to the packet.